Blooming violet flowers on Vardar River shore with Archaeological Museum and Art Bridge in spring, Skopje, North Macedonia

 Off-season (lower prices)

-Skopje, North Macedonia is a Warm destination perfect for affordable and culture.
+Skopje, North Macedonia is a destination with a warm climate, perfect for Old Bazaar and Stone Bridge.
 The best time to visit is Apr, May, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $55/day, while mid-range trips average $131/day.
+Budget travel costs around $60/day, while mid-range trips average $143/day.
 EU citizens need only ID.

 /day